 During sports practice or games

-If the sport is outdoors and your child is not fully vaccinated against COVID-19, they should wear face masks when on the sidelines, in the dugout, and during team chats.
-They should also wear them during group training and competitions when they aren't able to stay at least 3 feet apart from others.
+If the sport is outdoors and your child is not fully vaccinated against COVID-19, encourage them to wear a face mask when on the sidelines and during group training and competitions that involve continually being within 3 feet or less from others.

 To help protect unvaccinated children, try to avoid:

 Huddles, high-fives, fist bumps, handshakes, etc.